rmgibbo/wetfe/src/main/resources/static/docs/glossary.md

 : The act of adding a chip to the top of a deque.
 Power chips Ⓟ, affliction chips Ⓐ, and trauma chips Ⓣ always accumulate in this manner; i.e. they never queue.

 staggered, _stagger_
-: The state an NPC combatant enters upon suffering damage equal to or greater than its stagger threshold in a single turn.
-It is delayed, and suffers a +1 vulnerability to its anatomical and psychological damage adjustments.
+: The state a combatant enters upon suffering damage equal to or greater than their stagger threshold in a single turn.
+It is delayed, and suffers a +1 vulnerability to their anatomical and psychological damage adjustments.
 Additionally, all opponents that are aware of the staggering receive a morale boost in the form of 1 healing.

 stagger threshold, Ḡ
-: A property of NPC combatants that sets how much damage they must suffer on a single turn to become staggered.
+: A property of combatants that sets how much damage they must suffer on a single turn to become staggered.

 trait
 : A type of ability that grants a passive effect to a character.
 Traits are not rolled (as skills and reactions are), and typically modify other abilities -- or the general rules of the game -- for a character.